rotki/rotki/docs/usage_guide.rst

 Filtering deposits & withdrawals
 ================================

-You can filter your deposits and withdrawals int he same say you can filter your trades.
+You can filter your deposits and withdrawals in the same say you can filter your trades.

 .. image:: images/sc_history_deposits_filter.png
    :alt: Deposit filters